palkan/anyway_config/README.md

 - if the class name has a form of `<Module>::Config` then use the module name (`SomeModule::Config => "somemodule"`)
 - if the class name has a form of `<Something>Config` then use the class name prefix (`SomeConfig => "some"`)

-**NOTE:** in both cases the config name is a **downcased** module/class prefix, not underscored.
+**NOTE:** in both cases, the config name is a **downcased** module/class prefix, not underscored.

-You can also specify the config name explicitly (it's required in cases when you class name doesn't match any of the patterns above):
+You can also specify the config name explicitly (it's required in cases when your class name doesn't match any of the patterns above):

 ```ruby
 module MyCoolGem